KTH/devops-course/contributions/demo/kalpet-andnil5/README.md

-# Demo proposal: CD of Node Express App on Google Cloud with designated release branch using github actions
+# Demo: CD of Node Express App on Google Cloud with designated release branch using GitHub actions

 In this demo, we will demonstrate how to create a continuous deployment workflow using GitHub Actions that automate deployment of a simple Express server to Google App Engine (GAE), a fully managed, serverless platform for developing and hosting web applications at scale.
 We will go through the following:
 1. How to create a project on Google Cloud